 Kim enjoys working with motivated clients who are interested in better understanding the problems in their life.
 These motivated individuals and families want to gain support and learn the tools that allow them to work through these obstacles.
 Our top priority is for you reach your fullest personal and professional potential.

-“I have seen hundreds of children, teens, adults, couples, and families in my career as a psychotherapist.
+“I have seen thousands of children, teens, adults, couples, and families in my career as a psychotherapist.
 Many of my clients have spent years in traditional psychotherapy.
 While that work was helpful and beneficial, they describe EMDR therapy as the technique that gave them the results they needed to heal.”

 EMDR THERAPY AND PSYCHOTHERAPY SESSIONS